Dalmatia (theme): Southern Dalmatia

+Later

 Byzantine predominance was restored under Emperor Manuel I Komnenos (r.
 1143–1180), but vanished after his death and was replaced by Venetian control.
-With the rise of Stefan Nemanja, the Nemanjić dynasty took control of the lands in the south of coastal Dalmatia, while nearly all the Dalmatian islands and coastal north-central Dalmatia was under full Venetian control since the 13th century and remained an area of the Venetian Stato da Mar until 1797.
+With the rise of Stefan Nemanja, the Nemanjić dynasty took control of the lands in the south of coastal Dalmatia, while nearly all the Dalmatian islands and coastal north-central Dalmatia was under full Venetian control since the 15th century and remained an area of the Venetian Stato da Mar until 1797 (see Venetian Dalmatia).

 Byzantine governors of Dalmatia were styled as dukes (pl. of Byzantine Greek "δούξ", doux), a title derived from Latin dux.
 In the 1170s, the duke was Constantine Doukas.